-Charlton began collecting coins at the age of 15, when his brother gave him an 1863 U.S. Indian Head cent.
-This numismatic interest stayed with the young Charlton, who eventually became a beloved dealer, auctioneer, author and publisher.
+Charlton began collecting coins in 1926 – at the age of 15 – when his brother gave him an 1863 U.S. “Indian Head” cent.
+His nascent numismatic interests remained with him, and Charlton eventually became a beloved dealer, auctioneer, author and publisher.
 A string of catalogues considered to be “the Bible” of Canadian numismatics continues to be published under his name.

 “He was a man of integrity, honesty and always asked fair prices when dealing.
 He encouraged new ventures that I personally experienced when we opened our auction house.
 He was generous to a fault that mirrored his Salvation Army faith.
 He will be greatly missed at our annual conventions.
 Jim rest in peace knowing you left the world a better place than when you entered it.”

-Charlton died Sept.
+Charlton died on Sept.
 20, 2013, at the age of 103.

-HIGHLY DECORATED NUMISMATIST
+A DECORATED NUMISMATIST

-In 1988, he was named honorary president of the CNA.
-He was named a Fellow of the CNA in 2002, and he was the first recipient of the the association’s Paul Fiocca Award for distinguished service in 2008.
-He was also named a Fellow of the Canadian Numismatic Research Society.
+In 1988, he was named an honorary president of the CNA.
+He was named a Fellow of the CNA in 2002, and he was the first recipient of the association’s Paul Fiocca Award – named after a former CCN publisher and awarded for distinguished service – in 2008.